 i.
 In the Christian life, repentance does not describe what you must do to turn to God; it describes the very process of turning to God.
 When we truly turn to Him, we turn away from the things that displease Him.

 f.
 Who can tell if God will turn and relent, and turn away from His fierce anger: Repentance has hope in the mercy and love of God.
 It hopes that God will relent and that the repentant people will not perish.

-g.
-Jonah could more effectively preach the message of repentance because he knew his own need to repent.
+i.
+Jonah could more effectively preach the message of repentance because he knew his own need to repent and was himself a model of repentance (Jonah 2:8-9).
 Being a repentant sinner didn’t disqualify Jonah from preaching repentance; it made his preaching all the more effective.

 2. (10) God’s response to the people’s repentance.